jlcanovas/gh-best-practices-template/README.md

 Governance rules define the set of norms which are applied to make decisions in your project, and your community.
 On the one hand, governance project rules address questions such as: who will accept my pull request?, or how much time it will take to be accepted?
 On the other hand, governance community rules cover questions such as: who will accept me as part of the project leaders?

 The explicit definition of governance rules is not a trivial task, but when done, it is usually defined in the `GOVERNANCE.md` file.
+You can find a list of typical questions to address when defining governance rules [here](https://sustainers.github.io/governance-readiness/).

 This template includes a proposal for `GOVERNANCE.md`.
 Please, read carefully the provided template and adapt to your repository.